Restore a Docker Installation

 To restore your database from a backup:

 Stop the Hub service.
-For details, see Stop and Start the Hub Service.
+For details, see Start and Stop Docker Container.

 Clean the contents of the

 confdirectories.
 You need to clean the content of these two Hub-specific directories on the host machine.
 For more details, see Create and Configure Directories chapter of the installation instructions.